JavascriptMick/supanuxt-saas-drizzle/README.md

 provide the api key found in step 5) above

-### Setup Database (Prisma)
+### Setup Database (Drizzle)

-This solution uses Prisma to both manage changes and connect to the Postgresql database provided by Supabase.
-Your Supabase DB will be empty by default so you need to hydrate the schema and re-generate the local prisma client.
+This solution uses Drizzle to both manage changes and connect to the Postgresql database provided by Supabase.
+Your Supabase DB will be empty by default so you need to hydrate the schema.

 ```
-npx prisma db push
-npx prisma generate
-npm install @prisma/client --save-dev
-npx prisma db seed
+npm run db:generate
+npm run db:migrate
+npm run db:seed
 ```

 ...you should now have a a Plan table with 3 rows and a bunch of empty tables in your Supabase DB

+_Note_ Beyond these commands, schema management is up to you.
+You might want to remove the migrations folder from .gitignore and start checking in your migration metadata, not sure.

 ## Developement Setup